criteo/kerberos-docker/README.md

 **Conflict private IP addresses**

-To create `example.com` network docker, the private sub-network `10.5.0.0/24` should be free and private IP addresses `10.5.0.0/24` should be free also.
+To create `example.com` network Docker, the private sub-network `10.5.0.0/24` should be free and private IP addresses `10.5.0.0/24` should be free also.
 Check your routing table with `route -n`, test free IP addresses with `ping -c 1 -w 2 <host>`, and check request paths with `traceroute <host>`.